The Authors Network

 Caterina Tomeo is an art historian who combines research with a critical and curatorial eye.
 She works in the field of contemporary art with special interest in interdisciplinary and research in the field of Sound Art and Media Art.
 She teaches at RUFA - Rome University of Fine Arts.
 She is a professor in the Master in Economics and Art Management and Cultural Heritage of the Business School "Il Sole 24 Ore".
 She is Co-director of SPRING ATTITUDE FESTIVAL in Rome.
 Her book, Sound art.
 Ascoltare è come vedere, was published by Castelvecchi in february 2017

-Giada Totaro is an artist and researcher and since 2000 she has been studying, and experiencing the evolution between Arts and New Technologies, thanks to her formation at DAMS of Roma Tre, NABA and Academy of Fine Arts of Brera, in Milan.
-She is an expert in design and production of artistic and interdisciplinary projects with new media, and she has exhibited multimedia works, and has collaborated with numerous national and international festivals and exhibitions.
+Giada Totaro is an artist and expert and since 2000 she has been studying, and experiencing the evolution between Arts and New Technologies, thanks to her formation at DAMS of Roma Tre, NABA and Academy of Fine Arts of Brera, in Milan.
+She works in design and production of artistic and interdisciplinary projects with new media, and she has exhibited multimedia works, and has collaborated with numerous national and international festivals and exhibitions.
 In his hometown, Lecce, Giada is the Founder of STEAM Atelier, an open-HUB for the prototyping of the study, conservation and dissemination of the Media Art History, through workshops and transdisciplinary educational and cultural events.